harimjin/mesa-school-labs/content/wednesday/lab-2.md

-# Common Envelope evolution with MESA
+# Part 2: Common Envelope evolution with MESA

-# General ideas
+## General ideas

 In this part of the lab, we explore how we can model the common envelope (CE) phase of binary stars using MESA.
 We use MESA's single star module `star` to evolve the donor star.
 The effect of the companion star is modeled by using several `other_*`-hooks in the `run-star-extras.f90` file.